 Transitioning from Word into Frame

 Transitioning from Word to Frame is non-trivial.
+Transitioning, at some point, may be necessary if the Initial Draft approved by the Task Group is in Word (e.g. assembled from various 802.11 submissions), but the target format is Frame (e.g. because it is > 100 pages).

 Creating a redline between a Word version and a Frame version is nigh on impossible.